ohad1s/Directed-Weighted-Graph-Algorithms-py-/README.md

 Finding the Graph Center - Finding the vertex in the graph, that has the minimal distance to the farthest vertex using Dijkstra's algorithm.

 Finding Shortest Path For List of Vertices - Using a greedy algorithm and Dijkstra's algorithm in order to find the shortest path that goes through all the vertices in the list.

+**Comparison of runtimes with the Java Project:**

+Before I did this project,I have done it in Java.

+You can see the Java project here- https://github.com/ohad1s/Ex2_OOP.git

+below is the runtime comparison between the 2 projects:

+I compared the projects between 4 different graphs with 4 different algorithms (Load, Save, Center, TSP)

+(TSP runtime measured on all the vertices of the graph)

+(Computer specifications: Lenovo V14-IIL, Intel Core i5-1035G, Windows 10 Pro 64 16GB memory card)

+Graph G1:

+image image

+Graph G2:

+image image

+Graph G3:

+image image

+Graph 1000Nodes:

+image image